Hattie’s Pumpkin Pie with my touch

 • 1/2 cup white granulated sugar

 • My additions are: add 1/8 teaspoon of ground cloves and 1 teaspoon vanilla extract.
-Serve with softly whipped, vanilla flavoured and lightly sweetened whipped cream
+Serve with softly whipped, vanilla flavored and lightly sweetened whipped cream

 Beat the eggs, spices, salt well and blend in the sugars.
 Mix in the pumpkin puree, cream, (vanilla) and Bourbon.
 Pour into the unbaked pie shell and bake at 400F for 15 minutes.
 Reduce the heat to 350F and bake for 45 minutes more or until set in the middle.